dexterklui/notes/Computer/WebDev/JavaScript/promises-and-ajax.md

 ### States of promise

 - _pending_: initial state
+- _settled_: to either of the two _eventual states_
   - _fulfilled_: operation completed successfully
   - _rejected_: operation failed

-After a promise is **_settled_**, i.e. reaching one of the two _eventual states_, its associated handlers queued up by `then()` are called asap, even if the handlers are attached afterwards.
+After a promise is settled, its associated handlers queued up by `then()` or `catch()` are called asap, even if the handlers are attached afterwards.

 ### Fates of promise

-- _resolved_: further attempt to resolve or reject has no effect
-- _unresolved_: further attempt to resolve or reject leaves an impact

-### Relating states and fates
+A promise is always in one of the two mutually exclusive fates: resolved or unresolved.

+Also a promise is said to be **_resolved_**, when it is settled or "locked-in" to match the eventual state of another promise, thus further attempt to resolve the promise will have **no effect**.

-A resolved promise can be in one of three states:
+So a resolved promise can be in one of three states, not just fulfilled:

 - _fulfilled_ - When resolved to:
   - Non-promise value